JMousqueton/OpenCTI-Docker/README.md

 ## Information

-This Docker-compose file incluse the following OpenCTI connectors :
+This Docker-compose file include the following OpenCTI connectors :

 | Name | Request a token/api key |
 | ------- | ------------------ |